Premium Motorsports: Car No. 49 history

 In 2012, the team announced its intent to compete in the 2012 NASCAR Sprint Cup Series.
 The team planned to race the full series schedule, running Toyotas, using the No. 49.
 J. J. Yeley and Tony Furr served as the driver and crew chief, respectively.
 The team had sponsorship for the Daytona 500 from America-Israel Racing, in order to educate people about Israel.
 One of the sponsors said that "being brought up Southern Baptist, I was always taught we stand behind Israel.
 This is a way I felt I could give back to society.
 It's something I believe in."
 Yeley also stated that JPO Absorbents will sponsor for about 8–10 races throughout the season.
 In its first outing, the team missed the field for the Daytona 500.

 On October 22, 2012, the team sold off its Cup Series equipment in an auction to NEMCO Motorsports and Joe Nemechek, with Robinson becoming a partner in the renamed NEMCO-JRR Motorsports.

 In October 2014, Mike Wallace, the regular driver for the Robinson-affiliated Identity Ventures Racing, ran the No. 49 Royal Teak Collection Toyota at Talladega.

+Car No. 49 results

 Car No. 51 History

 At the 2018 Daytona 500, Justin Marks drove a No. 51 Chevy with Harry's Shave Club sponsoring.
 The points were leased from Rick Ware Racing.